SirPepe/ornament/Readme.md

 #### For use with both `@prop()` and `@attr()`

 In principle all transformers can be used with both `@prop()` and `@attr()`.
-Very few transformers are limited to use with either decorator, such als `event()` (which makes very little sense outside of content attributes).
+Very few transformers are limited to use with either decorator, such as `event()` (which makes very little sense outside of content attributes).

 The accessor's initial value serves as fallback value in case no other data is